ardium-pl/Gabona-sql-translator/README.md

 # SQL Translator

-A web application for the management board of BUDMAT company that simplifies retrieval of key information from the internal database.
+A web application for the management board of GABON company that simplifies retrieval of key information from the internal database.
 The application provides a natural language interface for database queries, translating human language questions into SQL and presenting results in an easy-to-understand format.

 ## 🌟 Features